best data visualization tool

 3. Power BI

 Power BI is Microsoft's easily usable data visualization tool.
 It is available for both on-premise installation as well as deployment on the cloud infrastructure.
 Power BI is a complete tool that supports many backend databases.
-This list includes Salesforce, Teradata, Oracle, PostgreSQL, Github, Google Analytics, Azure, Adobe Analytics, Excel and SQL Server.
+This list includes Salesforce, Teradata, Oracle, PostgreSQL, GitHub, Google Analytics, Azure, Adobe Analytics, Excel and SQL Server.

 It is an enterprise-level tool for creating stunning visualizations and delivering real-time insights.
 This tool has a transformative role in every industry and company it enters.
 It empowers the user by streamlining workflows, propelling the projects to greater heights and optimizing the decisions.